French cities ban comedian accused of anti-Semitic jibes

 "No one should be able to use this show for provocation and to promote openly anti-Semitic ideas," he told a meeting of senior government officials in Paris.

-Lawyers for Dieudonne, who has been fined repeatedly for hate speech, said they would take legal action to defend him.
+Lawyers for Dieudonne, who has been fined for hate speech and who ran in the 2009 European elections at the head of an "Anti-Zionist List" alongside far-right activists, said they would take legal action to defend his right to free speech.

-"Freedom of expression is not at the whim of governments or a comedian," they said in a statement announcing the launch of legal complaints for defamation and invasion of privacy.
+"Freedom of expression is not at the whim of governments or a comedian.
+It is what makes it possible to do what is hardest between humans - notably to say what you feel to someone," they said in a written statement announcing the launch of legal complaints for defamation and invasion of privacy.

 REVERSE "NAZI SALUTE"

+Dieudonne's tour is due to start this Thursday in the western city of Nantes.
+Local officials have yet to announce whether the show there will be allowed to go ahead or not.

-Dieudonne supporters say the public order argument is false because he performs inside theatres rather than in the streets.
+Supporters of Dieudonne say the argument that he is a threat to public order is false because his performances take place behind closed theatre doors rather than in the streets.

-Interior Minister Manuel Valls pushed to ban his shows after Jewish groups complained about his trademark straight-arm gesture, which they call a "Nazi salute in reverse" and link to a growing frequency of anti-Semitic remarks and acts in France.
+Interior Minister Manuel Valls pushed for bans on Dieudonne after Jewish groups complained about his trademark straight-arm gesture, which they call a "Nazi salute in reverse" and link to a growing frequency of anti-Semitic remarks and acts in France.

 In the worst recent anti-Semitic incident, a French Islamist killed a rabbi and three pupils at a Jewish school last year in the southwestern French city of Toulouse.

-Dieudonne, 46, Paris-born son of a Cameroonian father and French mother, says the gestures is a statement of his anti-Zionist and anti-establishment views, not anti-Semitism.
+Dieudonne, 46, Paris-born son of a Cameroonian father and French mother, calls the gesture "la quenelle" - the word for an elongated fish dumpling - and says it is a statement of his anti-Zionist and anti-establishment views, not anti-Semitism.

-West Bromwich Albion striker Anelka is being investigated by the English Football Association for using it during a December 28 soccer match.
-NBA basketball star Tony Parker, a Frenchman, has apologized for a three-year-old photo of him making the salute.
+The gesture has gone viral on social media and West Bromwich Albion striker Anelka is being investigated by the English Football Association for his use of it during a December 28 soccer match.
+NBA basketball star Tony Parker, a Frenchman, has apologised for a three-year-old photo of him making the salute.

 Two soldiers were sanctioned by the army in September for making the gesture in uniform in front of a Paris synagogue.
 Other supporters have submitted photos of themselves to fan web sites making the sign at Berlin's Holocaust memorial and near the gates of the Auschwitz Nazi concentration camp in Poland.